muhammadAhmed2315/VanguardJiraAgent/README.md

 # Vanguard Jira Agent

-An AI-powered assistant that connects to Atlassian Jira and Confluence via **Model Context Protocol (MCP)**.
-It provides a conversational interface for interacting with Jira and Confluence pages/spaces using natural language.
+An AI-powered Proof of Concept application developed during my internship at Vanguard.
+It provides a conversational interface for interacting with Jira and Confluence pages using natural language, by making use of an Model Context Protocol (MCP) server.

 The system consists of: